ysmood/digto/readme.md

 ### Error

-If protocol level error happens the response will have the `Digto-Error: reason` header to report the reason.
+If a protocol-level error happens the response will have the `Digto-Error: reason` header to report the reason.

 ## Setup private digto server